abdolence/firestore-rs/README.md

 The library provides two APIs:
 - Fluent API: To simplify development and developer experience the library provides more high level API starting with v0.12.x.
 - Classic API: the API existing before 0.12 is still available and not deprecated, so it is fine to continue to use when needed.
-Furthermore the Fluent API is based on the same classic API and generally speaking are something like smart yet convenient constructors.
+Furthermore the Fluent API is based on the same classic API and generally speaking are something like smart and convenient constructors.

 ```rust
 use firestore::*;